bagustris/disertasi-ser/s3_note.md

 till it can get exclusive use of the GPU.

 Error:
-Refusing to split data for number of speakers"
+"Refusing to split data for number of speakers"
 Solution:
 You didn't provide enough info, but in general, you cannot split the directory in more parts than the number of speakers is.
 So if you called the decoding with -nj 30 and you have 25 speakers (you can count lines of the spk2utt file) this is the error you receive.

 Show how many features extracted using mfcc:
 ~/kaldi-trunk/egs/start/s5/mfcc$ ../src/featbin/feat-to-dim ark:/home/k/kaldi-trunk/egs/start/s5/mfcc/raw_mfcc_train.1.ark ark,t:-

-GMM (gaussian mixture model): A mixture of some gaussian distribution
+GMM (gaussian mixture model): A mixture of some gaussian distribution.

 ---
 2018-12-14
-Speech is not only HOW it is being said but also what is being said. low-level feature (descriptor): extracted per frame.
-High level feature: extracted per utterance. high-level feature: extracted per frame?
+Speech is not only HOW it is being said but also what is being said.
+low-level feature (descriptor): extracted per frame.
+High level feature: extracted per utterance.

 ---
 2018-12-17